 There are two varieties of the Chinese goose; the brown (which is similar to the wild Swan goose) and the white.
 The brown is tall and graceful with a black head knob and beak, with a long and slender neck, and are known to make good ‘watchdogs’.
 The white Chinese goose has an orange head knob and beak and orange-yellow legs.
 The breed standard defined in the American Poultry Association’s ‘Standard of Perfection’ requires that the Chinese goose be a tall, slim bird.
 However, many domestic Chinese geese have a similar body type to other breeds.

-Chinese geese are among the better laying breeds of geese.
-A female Chinese goose can lay 50-60 eggs over the course of the breeding season, although there are reports of Chinese geese laying up to 100 eggs during that time.
+Both the brown and white varieties are good laying birds, as the female can lay 50-60 eggs during the breeding season.
+There are reports of Chinese geese laying up to 100 eggs during the same period.

-Brown or grey has a brown stripe extending from the base of the knob to the to the body.
+Brown or grey has a brown stripe extending from the base of the knob to the body.
 Colours are a variation of brown.
 Brown is more common in Australia.
-There is also an all white variety.
+There is also an all-white variety.